Aufbau principle: Madelung energy ordering rule

-Subshells with a lower n + value are filled before those with higher n + values.
-In the case of equal n + values, the subshell with a lower n value is filled first.
 In general, subshells with the same n + l value have similar energies, but the s-orbitals (with l = 0) are exceptional: their energy levels are appreciably far from those of their n + l group and are closer to those of the next n + l group.
 This is why the periodic table is usually drawn to begin with the s-block elements.

 The Madelung energy ordering rule applies only to neutral atoms in their ground state.
 There are twenty elements (eleven in the d-block and nine in the f-block) for which the Madelung rule predicts an electron configuration that differs from that determined experimentally, although the Madelung-predicted electron configurations are at least close to the ground state even in those cases.

 One inorganic chemistry textbook describes the Madelung rule as essentially an approximate empirical rule although with some theoretical justification, based on the Thomas–Fermi model of the atom as a many-electron quantum-mechanical system.